wesleyzhang2005/GamingTimeTracker/README.md

 A lightweight PowerShell tool that monitors **session and daily gaming time**, provides **friendly voice alerts**, and visualizes **play history** — all in a simple, always-on GUI.

+It was developed with AI for a teen gamer to know how long time he is/has being playing so he can take a break.
 ---

 ## 🚀 Features